vglinka/nolog/README.md

 `nolog` has the same syntax as most loggers based on the `log` crate.
 `nolog` extends the `log` crate syntax by adding new features.
 However, `nolog` is not based on `log` crate, it just has the same macro names.
+This also results in the `nolog` having 0 dependencies.

 Therefore, switching to `nolog` will require minimal changes in the code.
-In fact, this boils down to a change in `Cargo.toml` and line `extern crate nolog;`.

 Then: